American Left: Communist Party USA

 Established in 1919, the Communist Party USA (CPUSA) claimed a membership of 100,000 in 1939 and maintained a membership over 50,000 until the 1950s.
 However, the 1956 invasion of Hungary, McCarthyism and investigations by the House Unamerican Activities Committee (HUAC) contributed to its steady decline despite a brief increase in membership from the mid-1960s.
 Its estimated membership in 1996 was between 4,000 and 5,000.
 From the 1940s, the FBI attempted to disrupt the CPUSA, including through its Counter-Intelligence Program (COINTELPRO).

 Several Communist front organizations founded in the 1950s continued to operate at least into the 1990s, notably the Veterans of the Abraham Lincoln Brigade, the American Committee for the Protection of Foreign Born, the Labor Research Association, the National Council of American-Soviet Friendship, and the U.S. Peace Council.
 Other groups with less direct links to the CPUSA include the National Lawyers Guild, the National Emergency Civil Liberties Committee, and the Center for Constitutional Rights.
 Many leading members of the New Left, including some members of the Weather Underground and the May 19th Communist Organization were members of the National Lawyers Guild.
-However, CPUSA attempts to influence the New Left were mostly unsuccessful.
+However, the CPUSA's attempts to influence the New Left were mostly unsuccessful.
 The CPUSA attracted media attention in the 1970s with the membership of the high-profile activist, Angela Davis.

 The CPUSA publishes the People's World and Political Affairs.
 Beginning in 1988, the CPUSA stopped running candidates for President of the United States.
 After the fall of the Soviet Union in 1991, it was found that the Soviet Union had provided funding to the CPUSA throughout its history.
 The CPUSA had always supported the positions of the Soviet Union.